bioliyezhang/PTI/README.md

 ### Support

-For help running the program or any questions/suggestions/bug reports, please contact wuping@shanghaitech.edu.cn and zhangly@shanghaitech.edu.cn
+For help running the program or any questions/suggestions/bug reports, please contact wupin@shanghaitech.edu.cn and zhangly@shanghaitech.edu.cn